 Car Rental Tip Kosovo 4 – Do Not Drink And Drive

-Driving under the influence of alcohol, any alcohol, is a big mistake in Kosovo, and while the official limit is actually 10 mg per 100 ml of blood, this is only to allow for medications that contain alcohol.
+Driving under the influence of alcohol, any alcohol, is a big mistake in Kosovo.
+While the official limit is actually 10 mg per 100 ml of blood, this allows for medications that contain alcohol.
 The best advice is not to drink at all.

 Car Rental Tip Kosovo 5 – Documents You Need To Hire A Car

-To hire a car in Kosovo you need to be 21 years of age, and you need to have one year of driving experience.
-If you are under 25 and you are trying to a rent a car in Kosovo Airport or in Pristina, you will probably find that you pay more (a premium) to compensate for age and lack of experience.
+To hire a car in Kosovo, you need to be 21 years of age, and you need to have one year of driving experience.
+If you are under 25 and trying to rent a car in Kosovo Airport or Pristina, you will probably find that you pay more (a premium) to compensate for age and lack of experience.

 Car Rental Tip Kosovo 6 – Rules Of The Road

 Always wear a seat belt, whether a driver or passenger and bear in mind that children under 12 years cannot sit in the front seat of the car.
 In Kosovo, they drive on the right-hand side, and speeding limits are strictly adhered to.
 These are:

 50 km/h in towns and cities